Charlène Guignard

-Charlène Edith Magali Guignard (born 12 August 1989) is a French-Italian ice dancer.
-Competing for Italy with Marco Fabbri, she is a two-time World medalist, a three-time European champion (2023, 2024, 2025), a two-time European bronze medalist (2019, 2022), a three-time Grand Prix Final medalist, a 13-time Grand Prix medalist, and seven-time Italian national champion (2019–25).
+Charlène Edith Magali Guignard (/fr/; born 12 August 1989) is a French-Italian ice dancer.
+Competing for Italy with Marco Fabbri, she is the 2026 Olympic Games team event bronze medalist, a two-time World medalist, a six-time European medalist (including three gold), a four-time Grand Prix Final medalist, a 13-time Grand Prix medalist, and eight-time Italian national champion (2019–26).
 The two are also eight-time Lombardia Trophy champions, two-time Golden Spin of Zagreb champions, and eight-time Italian national silver medalists.
-They represented Italy at the 2014, 2018 and 2022 Winter Olympics.
+They represented Italy at the 2014, 2018, 2022 and 2026 Winter Olympics.

 Guignard previously skated for France, appearing at two World Junior Championships with Guillaume Paulmier.

 Personal life

-Charlène Edith Magali Guignard was born on 12 August 1989 in Brest, France.
+Guignard was born on 12 August 1989 in Brest, France.
 She became an Italian citizen in August 2013.
 She and Fabbri have been in a relationship since 2009.

 Career

 Early career

 Guignard began learning to skate in 1993.
 Early in her career, she competed for France.
 Following partnerships with Christopher Guignard and Goulven Fourdan, she teamed up with Guillaume Paulmier.
 The two debuted on the ISU Junior Grand Prix series in the 2006–07 season.
 They finished eighteenth at the 2008 World Junior Championships and nineteenth in 2009.